 Penalties for Domestic Violence in Utah

-Because of the strict domestic violence laws in Utah, there are some severe penalties associated with domestic violence convictions.
-By law, if you get a domestic violence conviction, the judge will order you to get a domestic violence assessment/evaluation and complete whatever treatment, classes, or testing the domestic violence evaluator recommends.
+Because of the strict domestic violence laws, there are some severe penalties associated with domestic violence convictions.
+By law, if you get a domestic violence conviction, the judge will order you to get an assessment/evaluation and complete whatever treatment, classes, or testing the domestic violence evaluator recommends.
 This can add up to several hundreds or thousands of dollars.
 The court will also require you to pay a fine or to serve jail time, depending on the seriousness of the criminal charges and your criminal history.
 You will also be placed on probation for usually 12 to 24 months.

-In most situations where someone is charged with domestic violence, the penalties required by Utah law are simply too strict.
-A good attorney can help you fight the strict consequences associated with criminal domestic violence charges.
+In most situations where someone is charged with domestic violence, the penalties required by law are simply too strict.
+A good attorney, like the ones at Intermountain Legal in Salt Lake City, can help you fight the strict consequences associated with criminal domestic violence charges.
 Even if the case is strong against you, an experienced attorney can make the system treat you fairly, and will be able to negotiate a result that will help you minimize the punishment and avoid lifelong consequences.

 Attorney Steven K. Burton is a former domestic violence prosecutor who now defends people who are facing stiff penalties for domestic violence.
 He is a hardworking defense attorney who uses his unique knowledge to help his clients make their way through the maze of choices in the criminal court system.

 As a prosecutor, he oversaw several domestic violence programs in Salt Lake County and cities throughout the Salt Lake Valley.
 He now uses his experience to give you the best defense strategy possible.
 Whether that is to negotiate for a reduction in charges, or fight to win a trial, his past experience gives him the knowledge to make the best decisions for your case.
 For a free attorney consultation, call 801-990-4200 or fill out our quick attorney contact form.